 Beekeeping is not only extremely useful for local ecosystems; it can provide a significant source of income, especially for rural populations in developing countries.
 It is an attractive option because it requires relatively little investment and few technical inputs.
 And since it takes up very little space, honey production a good source of income for women, who are much less likely than men to own land.
 Beekeeping is also less dependent on the weather than many other branches of agriculture.
 Beekeeping is systematically promoted by the Food and Agriculture Organization of the United Nations and by nongovernment organizations such as Bees for Development.
 In countries where beekeeping is not yet widespread, interested beginners can obtain a starter kit of hives, protective clothing and beekeeping equipment, along with the necessary expertise.
 This approach has helped establish or extend beekeeping in many parts of Africa, Asia and Latin America, thus supporting the local economy there.
 One example is Somalia, where smallholders, on the whole, traditionally rely on grazing livestock.
-But the honey produced by a full-time beekeeper with 150 hives can bring in the same income as a herd of 530 goats.
+But the The 2011 Red List of endangered species classified around half of all Germany's bee species as being in some way at risk honey produced by a full-time beekeeper with 150 hives can bring in the same income as a herd of 530 goats.
 A Somali saying is descriptive: someone who is passionately devoted to something and knows a lot about it was "born with a bee.